 Sleep Apnea Oral Appliance Reviews Questions and Answers

-If you are searching for the best sleep apnea oral appliance, come to Koala® Center for Sleep & TMJ Disorders, where our sleep apnea doctor can help you find the perfect oral appliance for your unique situation.
+If you are searching for the best sleep apnea oral appliance, come to Koala® Center For Sleep & TMJ Disorders, where our sleep apnea doctor can help you find the perfect oral appliance for your unique situation.
 Call today or schedule an appointment online.
 We serve patients from all over the USA.
-Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Columbia MO, Kansas City MO, Albuquerque NM, Brewster NY, El Paso TX, and Wausau WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.

 Oral appliances are becoming a more popular treatment for sleep apnea.
 An alternative to a CPAP machine, oral appliances are similar to mouth guards used in sports or orthodontic retainers.
 Each sleep appliance is custom-designed for each patient to ensure the right fit and to maximize positive results.